 - computer literacy and technical skills, as most laboratories are highly computerised

 You can increase your chances of finding a job by gaining some relevant pre-entry experience, such as vacation work or a sandwich placement in a plant breeding company/laboratory or agricultural setting.
 Most companies take students over the summer, especially during harvesting.
 Posts are usually advertised on individual company websites.

 Research the industry to determine which area you would like to work in.
 You'll need to consider which areas are likely to be most commercially in-demand in the future.

 Plant breeding is a specialised field, and because of this the number of vacancies is low, but so is the pool of applicants.
 This means that those with relevant experience (perhaps through a summer job or placement with a plant breeding company), and relevant subjects of study have a reasonable chance of securing a position.

 Modern plant breeding is an increasingly sophisticated, high-investment business.
-The majority of commercial plant breeding takes place within the private sector.
+Most commercial plant breeding takes place within the private sector.
 Plant breeding work is also carried out in a limited number of research institutes.

 Plant breeders are employed in a range of areas including: